cmhello/wpkj-alipay-gateway-for-fluentcart/readme.txt

 == Description ==

-WPKJ Alipay Gateway for FluentCart is a feature-rich, enterprise-grade payment gateway that seamlessly integrates Alipay with FluentCart.
-It intelligently detects user environments and automatically selects the optimal payment interface for the best user experience.
+WPKJ Payment Gateway for FluentCart with Alipay is a feature-rich, enterprise-grade payment gateway that seamlessly integrates Alipay with FluentCart.
+It intelligently detects user environments and automatically selects the optimal payment interface.

 = Key Features =